RemyAde/SavePal/README.md

 # SavePal
 SavePal is a personal online piggy bank.
 Users can sign up, provide information on their monthly income and expenditure, the desired item they need to save up for, and its price.
-SavePal performs the necessary calculations, adding in 2% miscellaneous expenses and viola! *the amount savable per day and the number of days to save for*
+SavePal performs the necessary calculations, adding in 2% miscellaneous expenses and viola! *the amount savable per day and the number of days to save for*.
+Check [here](https://remy.pythonanywhere.com) to view.
 <br>
 <br>